Ray-645/RPG-World/README.md

 Context: *I'm new to Python and I'm learning bit by bit.
 This may not be the most complex RPG Game but I want it to be something I'm proud of.*

+## Current Goal
+- Working Battle Demo and other Concepts [WIP]
+- I'm currently deciding how the story goes and working on a battle demo

 ## Changelog

 7/3/2023 :